OxfordDemSci/dgg_subnational/README.md

 1. Clone this repository
 2. Download all data from the `/data/` repository
-2. Run the `00_run_all.Rmd` script, which will run all code (or run scripts `01` to `05` individually)
+2. Run the `00_run_all.Rmd` script, which will run all code (or run scripts `01` to `10` individually)

 #### Computing

-All computing was carried out on a macbook pro
+All computations were carried out on 2023 MacBook Pro with an Apple M2 Pro chip, 16GB memory, and Sonoma 14.1 operating system.

 #### Data

-Please download the CenSoc-DMF file from [CenSoc.berkeley.edu](https://censoc.berkeley.edu/data/).
-In addition, you will need access to a complete count census repository.
-Alternatively, you can download files from [IPUMS USA](https://usa.ipums.org/usa/).
+Please download the open science framework repository.
+In the same directory as your /code/ folder, create a /data/ folder and place all data files in this folder.

 #### Code